 This method adds the given cmds to the command queue and processes the queue until completion or an error causes it to abort.
 Scripts that are loaded will have their commands added to the queue.
 Scripts may even load other scripts recursively.
 This means, however, that you should not use this method if there is a running cmdloop or some other event-loop.
 This method is only intended to be used in “one-off” scenarios.

 NOTE: You may need this method even if you only have one command.
 If that command is a load, then you will need this command to fully process all the subsequent commands that are loaded from the script file.
 This is an improvement over onecmd_plus_hooks, which expects to be used inside of a command loop which does the processing of loaded commands.

 Example: cmd_obj.runcmds_plus_hooks([‘load myscript.txt’])

-Parameters: cmds – list - Command strings suitable for onecmd_plus_hooks.
-Returns: bool - True implies the entire application should exit.
+Parameters: cmds – command strings suitable for onecmd_plus_hooks.
+Returns: True implies the entire application should exit.